pdfmm/pdfmm/README.md

 If you find a bug and know how to fix it, or you want to add a small feature, you're welcome to send a [pull request](https://github.com/pdfmm/pdfmm/pulls), providing it follows the [coding style](https://github.com/pdfmm/pdfmm/blob/master/CODING-STYLE.md) of the project.
-Also, as a minimum requisite, any contribution should be valuable for several people, not only for a very restricted use case.
-For example, if the contributor wants to add access to some currently unhandled PDF properties within an object, the contribution should cover most of those or the most important ones, not only a single one.
-This should avoids the contibutions to be only self relevant.
+Also, as a minimum requisite, any contribution should be valuable for a multitude of people, to avoid it to be only self relevant for the contributor.
+Other reasons for the rejection, or hold, of a pull request may be:

+* the change doesn't fit the scope of pdfmm;
+* the change shows lack of knowledge/mastery of the PDF specification and/or C++ language;
+* the change breaks automatic tests performed by the maintainer;
+* general lack of time in reviewing and merging the change.

 If you need to implement a bigger feature or refactor, check first if it was already [planned](https://github.com/pdfmm/pdfmm/issues?q=is%3Aissue+is%3Aopen+label%3Afeatured-task) in the issue list.
 The feature may be up for grabs, meaning that it's open for external contributions.
-Please write in the relevant issue that you started to work on that, to receive some coordination.
+Please write in the relevant issue that you started to work on that, to receive some feedback/coordination.
 If it's not, it means that the refactor/feature is planned to be implemented later by the maintainer(s).
-If the feature is not listed in the issues, add it and/or create a [discussion](https://github.com/pdfmm/pdfmm/discussions) to receive coordination and discuss some basic design choices.
+If the feature is not listed in the issues, add it and/or create a [discussion](https://github.com/pdfmm/pdfmm/discussions) to receive some feedback and discuss some basic design choices.

 ## Authors